zazuko/cube-creator/README.md

 ## Workflow

 This repository is using the [GitHub-Flow](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/github-flow).
-Hence all changes should integrated using pull requests.
+Hence all changes should be integrated using pull requests.

 To submit a bug or a feature request please create an issue in this repository.